wp-plugins/testimonials-widget/readme.txt

 = Features =
 * Admin interface to add, edit and manage testimonials
+* Auto-migration from old custom table to new custom post type
+	* Company, URL and email details attempted to be identified and placed properly
 * Compatible with WordPress multi-site
 * Display testimonials directly in template via theme function
 * Editors and admins can edit testimonial publisher